Neopets: Economy

+Black market

+In 2021, it was reported that a black market had arisen on the site, mainly driven around unconverted Neopets that had become unavailable for new users after the art style for default Neopets changed in 2007.
+As not all Neopets were converted during the art style change, unconverted Neopets had become valuable.
+A number of these unconverted Neopets were stolen from users by others who used them in both on and offsite transactions and sold for real money.
+This black market had reportedly existed for years without intervention until 2024.
+In January 2024, Neopets announced the launch of the Styling Studio and Style Tokens.
+By using NeoCash, users can purchase Styling Studio Supplies which can then be used to obtain Style Tokens.
+These tokens allow for the toggling and use of old and alternative pet art.

 Community

 Neopets has a community for users to chat with and contact other users.
 Each user has their own profile they can edit with HTML and CSS and are represented by avatars provided by the website, as users cannot upload their own.
 Most avatars must be "unlocked" by completing certain in-game tasks, such as winning a contest or getting a high score on a game.

 Users may request other users to be "Neofriends" or block other users from contacting them.
 To comply with COPPA, users under 13 years of age cannot access any of the site's communication features without sending in parental consent via fax.
 The main features include: